dclelland/GridSpan/README.md

-GridRect
+GridSpan
 ========

-`GridRect` is a set of screen scale aware grid layout helpers.
+`GridSpan` is a set of screen scale aware grid layout helpers.